Guy Lombardo: New Year's Eve radio and TV programs

 On December 31, 1956, the Lombardo's first New Year's TV special aired on the CBS network.
 The program showcased live segments from New York City's Times Square and continued on New Year's Eve for two decades.
 CBS continued to broadcast most of Lombardo's New Year's television specials on its national network between 1965 and 1970 and the special was also syndicated live to individual TV stations.
 By the mid-1970s, however, competition emerged for younger audiences who preferred Dick Clark's New Year's Rockin' Eve.
 Nevertheless, Lombardo remained popular among older viewers.

 Following Lombardo's death in 1977, his New Year's TV specials continued for an additional two years on CBS.
 Subsequently, Dick Clark's New Year's Rockin' Eve came into prominence.
 The Royal Canadians' recording of the traditional song "Auld Lang Syne" is also played as the first song of the new year in Times Square followed by "Theme from New York, New York" by Frank Sinatra, "America the Beautiful" by Ray Charles, "What a Wonderful World" by Louis Armstrong, "Over the Rainbow" by Israel Kamakawiwoʻole, and Kenny G's rendition of "Auld Lang Syne".
 The 1979-80 edition of New Year's Eve with Guy Lombardo's Royal Canadians moved back to syndication and only featured the celebration at the Waldorf-Astoria Hotel, with nephew Bill Lombardo leading the band for the second year.
-This was the Royal Canadians' final New Year's Eve special to air on television.
+Independent station WPIX in New York City was among the local stations that aired the final Royal Canadians' New Year's Eve special to air live on television.

+In September 1994, PBS taped New Year’s Eve with Guy Lombardo and His Royal Canadians, a one-hour special that was a tribute to Lombardo with clips of previous Lombardo New Year's Eve specials.
+Albert Pizzamiglio, better known as Al Pierson, led the Royal Canadians for this special, which aired on December 31, 1994 (no live countdown leading into 1995 was featured).
+Gavin MacLeod (formerly of The Love Boat) was the emcee for the special, which was taped at the Manhattan Center Studios in New York City.
+It also doubled as a benefit for the deaf.